-(Black) men are well endowed
+[Black] men are well endowed

 I don’t spend a lot of time in men’s locker rooms nor have I been accused of being a wiener-screener or pecker-checker.
 Having said that, I think black men get a bad rap for having a full…er,…umm…package.
 Now hold on, I know what you’re thinking, let me explain.
 Let’s say, a black man meets a black woman.
 She takes an interest in said black man, and they soon start dating.
 They spend copious amounts of time talking a lot on the phone, and things start going in a serious direction.
 At some point said black man and black woman engage in a sexual encounter.
 Let’s say this man comes up a little short in the penile department, so what happens now?

 Let me digress real quick, I understand size is relative and what can be small for one woman is quite sizable for another, but still.
 Presumably nevertheless there are brothers out there that are ‘packing’ but ladies out there, (and I guess men too) let’s not assume all (black) men are.
 While having fascinations of a man who looks like he’s smuggling bananas in his pants, you might run into a situation where you are quite disappointed.
-Just sayin’
+Just sayin’.

-The man is supposed to be the protector and sole provider
+He is the protector and sole provider

 While this is true, to an extent it should it be commonplace.
 In this world of independent career driven women who may even usurp a man’s salary, the lines have become skewed.
 Do I believe the man should be the provider and protector of the home?
 Yes.
 As far as being the sole provider, that’s within reason.
 If your spouse makes substantially more, should you continue to be sole provider?
 If salaries match, should that rule follow?

-In the game of dating, the man is the hunter
+In dating, he is the hunter

 Here’s a scenario: You meet a woman at an event.
 You hit it off well and establish a connection ( which is always a good thing).
 You two agree to exchange numbers, and so shall the games begin.
 Okay, now here’s where things get interesting: Who calls who first?
 Who initiates asking out (although conventional wisdom says the man, but, why can’t she)?
 So you decide to call, no answer.
 You leave a message.
 Do you wait and call again?
 Do you leave it alone and wait for her?